Skip to navigation Skip to content

 • For side-by-side listening/Remote/Real Time Monitoring, select the next call that presents to the staff member

-• For Call Recording, select a call at random with a call date using the current settlement period
+• For all recording interactions, select an interaction at random with a date using the current settlement period

-• As per sampling business rule 4, in scope calls are where an interaction takes place between a Services Australia staff member and an external customer
+• As per sampling business rule 4, in scope interactions are where an interaction takes place between a Services Australia staff member and an external customer

 • Child Support Smart Centres, 3 - 40 minutes